 In addition, Pennsylvania law offers greater protection to children who are injured on someone else’s property, though the “attractive nuisance” doctrine.
 If your child was injured in such circumstances, you may be able to claim compensation on the child’s behalf.

 Of course, not every injury is caused by negligence.
 An attorney can help you investigate the circumstances of your case, identify who might be legally responsible, and fight for your interests, using professional negotiation and advocacy skills.

-Serving clients through offices in Scranton, Montrose, and Stroudsburg/Pocono, the experienced attorneys at Needle Law Firm have reached outstanding outcomes in a variety of personal injury cases, including premises liability and child injury claims.
+Serving clients through offices in Scranton, Montrose, and Stroudsburg/Pocono, the experienced Scranton premises liability lawyers at Needle Law Firm have reached outstanding outcomes in a variety of personal injury cases, including premises liability and child injury claims.
 We offer a free initial consultation, and we charge a fee only if your claim is successful.